larslorch/avici/README.md

 The above code automatically downloads and initializes a pretrained model checkpoint (~60MB) of the domain and predicts the causal structure underlying the simulated data.

-Based on our paper, we provide the pretrained weights for models trained on three data-generating processes, which are specified by the `download` argument:
+We currently provide the following models checkpoints, which can be specified by the `download` argument:

+- `scm-v0` (**default**): linear and nonlinear SCM data, broad graph and noise distributions
 - `neurips-linear`: SCM data with linear causal mechanisms
 - `neurips-rff`: SCM data with nonlinear causal mechanisms drawn from GPs with squared-exponential kernel